yanneckh/3DTextures/Diamond Sword/README.md

 Minecraft 3D Textures

-*Diamond Sword Staff Texture
+Diamond Sword Staff Texture
+\
 You can see at the Example how it looks like.
+\
-Download the .zip and put it in your Minecraft Resource Pack Folder.*
+Download the .zip and put it in your Minecraft Resource Pack Folder.

-The Skin is tested on Version 12.2.2
+*The Skin is tested on Version 12.2.2
+\
-Created with BlockBench
+Created with BlockBench 3.8.4+
+\
-Credits to Yanneck.
+Credits to Yanneckh.*